 Use your headline to tell people who you help and how you can help them.
-Make it keyword-rich and compelling.
+Make it keyword rich and compelling.

 Your headline can have up to 120 characters, including spaces.
+(If you edit on your phone, you get up to 240 characters.)
 Put the most important information at the beginning, since in some places the headline will be truncated.

-Use | or or a comma to separate concepts and make your headline more readable.
+Use | or \ or a comma to separate concepts and make your headline more readable.
 Some people use emojis or wingdings, but while they make your title stand out, they can look spammy.